DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Method

 \subsection{Training and Inference}

 \textbf{Diffusion model.} Although we have defined the diffusion kernel and score matching objectives on $\PP$, we nevertheless develop the training and inference procedures to operate on ligand poses in 3D coordinates directly.
 Providing the full 3D structure, rather than abstract elements of the product space, to the score model allows it to reason about physical interactions using $SE(3)$ equivariant models, not be dependent on arbitrary definitions of torsion angles \citep{jing2022torsional}, and better generalize to unseen complexes.

-The training and inference procedures technically depend on the choice of seed conformation $\cc$ used to define the mapping between $\mathcal{M}_\cc$ and the product space.
-However, providing a definite choice of $\cc$ to the score model introduces an arbitrary inference-time parameter that may affect the final predicted distribution, which is undesirable.
-In other words, while $\cc$ defines the manifold of ligand poses, the precise location of $\cc$ within that manifold should not affect the predicted distribution.
-Thus, we develop approximate training and inference procedures that remove the dependence on the $\cc$; intuitively, these assume that updates to points in the product space $\PP$ can be applied to ligand poses in $\mathcal{M}_\cc$ directly, without referencing the origin conformer $\cc$.
-While these are only an approximation of the theoretically correct procedures, we find that they work well in practice.
-In Appendix~\ref{app:train_inf}, we present the training and inference procedures in more detail and further discussion on this point.
+In Appendix~\ref{app:train_inf}, we present the training and inference procedures and discuss how we resolve their dependence on the choice of seed conformation $\cc$ used to define the mapping between $\mathcal{M}_\cc$ and the product space.

 \textbf{Confidence model.} In order to collect training data for the confidence model $\dd(\xx, \yy)$, we run the trained diffusion model to obtain a set of candidate poses for every training example and generate labels by testing whether or not each pose has RMSD below 2\AA{}.
 The confidence model is then trained with cross-entropy loss to correctly predict the binary label for each pose.
 During inference, the diffusion model is run to generate $N$ poses in parallel, which are passed to the confidence model that ranks them based on its confidence that they have RMSD below 2\AA{}.